Loyola University Maryland

 (1.50 cr.)

-Cantorei is a smaller vocal ensemble that specializes in a repertoire of vocal jazz, Renaissance madrigals and motets, American musical theater, and other specific genres, periods, and composers selected each semester.
+Cantorei is a smaller vocal ensemble that specializes in the vocal jazz repertoire, delving into both traditional vocal jazz, jazz arrangements of popular tunes, and repertoire from the American Songbook.
 Participants must also be active members of the Concert Choir.
 An audition with the instructor is required.
 May be repeated for credit.

 MU 330 - Guitar Ensemble II